rpav/cl-autowrap/README.md

 ### Functions

-`cl-autowrap` defines functions which wrap C calls with a few helpful
+`cl-autowrap` defines *macros* which wrap C calls with a few helpful
 features:

 * Wrappers (see below) or pointers are accepted for any